 In alphabetical order by first name

 Stephen Pereira was born in Boston and currently lives in Brockton.
 After 32 years as an Arlington Public Schools administrator, he is now the President of Massachusetts Partnership for Diversity in Education and an adjunct faculty member of Empowering Multi-cultural Initiatives (EMI).
 He formerly served as President of the METCO Directors Association and is one of the longest-standing members of the Massachusetts Alliance of Portuguese Speakers (MAPS) Board of Directors.
 Steve is also sits on the Board of Directors for Community Change, Inc. (CCI) and the National Black Doll Museum in Mansfield.
 He holds a BA from Boston College and an M.Ed, from Antioch University.
 He is active in many local cultural, civic, political and professional organizations and in his time off, he enjoys traveling the world and relaxing on the nearest beach.
-He also loves music and is an avid automobile enthusiast and bowls on a professional league.
+He also loves music, is an avid automobile enthusiast, and bowls on a professional league.
 He took White People Challenging Racism in the winter 2012 and is now part of the co-facilitator group.
-He identifies as a person of color and as 2nd generation Cape Verdean American.
+He identifies as a person of color and as second-generation Cape Verdean American.